TracecatHQ/tracecat/README.md

 ## Is Tracecat enterprise ready?

-Yes and no. Tracecat comes in two versions:
+Yes and no. There are two "flavors" of Tracecat.
-- Embedded: runs on a single instance and scales vertically
-- Distributed: scales horizontally with self-healing / resillience
+Tracecat Embedded, which runs on a single instance and scales vertically, and Tracecat Distributed, which scales horizontally with self-healing / resillience.
+Tracecat embedded is designed to run automation workflows, store event logs, and run search queries with *extreme* efficiency on a single instance (e.g. EC2, laptop).

+Embedded Tracecat should already scale beyond Tines' free tier (3 workflows, 500 workflow runs daily) given sufficient memory, cpu, and network capacity.
+With Tracecat on [Quickwit](https://github.com/quickwit-oss/quickwit), you can also store event logs on S3 buckets without limit for as long as you need.

+We don't recommend using Tracecat embedded, however, for enterprise use-cases that need 99.99% SLAs.

-- [x] Embedded architecture (single instance)
+- [x] Embedded architecture
   - [x] Flunk: homegrown workflow engine based on Flink
   - [x] LanceDB
   - [x] Polars